L3 - Chemical Sciences of Life (SCV)

 Presentation

-This SCV course is aimed at students wishing to acquire a solid training in life chemistry.
-This training allows students to pursue studies towards research or professional masters in the fields of biomolecules and health and those of aromas, perfumes and cosmetics, and chemical engineering schools.
+This SCV program is designed for students who wish to acquire a solid background in biological chemistry.
+This program allows students to pursue research or professional master's degrees in the fields of biomolecules and health, as well as aromas, perfumes, and cosmetics, and chemical engineering schools.

 Open course in Health Access (L.AS).